-|Aplasia cutis congenita over the scalp vertex||-|
+|Aplasia cutis congenita over the scalp vertex||0004471|

 Research helps us better understand diseases and can lead to advances in diagnosis and treatment.
 This section provides resources to help you learn about medical research and ways to get involved.

-Nonprofit support and advocacy groups bring together patients, families, medical professionals, and researchers.
-These groups often raise awareness, provide support, and develop patient-centered information.
-Many are the driving force behind research for better treatments and possible cures.
-They can direct people to research, resources, and services.
-Many groups also have experts who serve as medical advisors.
-Visit their website or contact them to learn about the services they offer.
+Support and advocacy groups can help you connect with other patients and families, and they can provide valuable services.
+Many develop patient-centered information and are the driving force behind research for better treatments and possible cures.
+They can direct you to research, resources, and services.
+Many organizations also have experts who serve as medical advisors or provide lists of doctors/clinics.
+Visit the group’s website or contact them to learn about the services they offer.
 Inclusion on this list is not an endorsement by GARD.
-Suggest an organization to add.

 Questions sent to GARD may be posted here if the information could be helpful to others.
 We remove all identifying information when posting a question to protect your privacy.
 If you do not want your question posted, please let us know.
-Submit a new question